rasikasrimal/Heartlytics/README.md

 # Heart Disease Risk Prediction Web App

-A full-stack **Flask** application for predicting the risk of heart disease using a trained **Random Forest** model (scikit-learn).
+A full-stack platform that pairs a **Flask** backend with a **Next.js (TypeScript)** frontend for predicting the risk of heart disease using a trained **Random Forest** model (scikit-learn).
-Users can enter patient data, upload CSV files for batch analysis, explore results in an interactive dashboard, and export rich PDF reports.
+Users can enter patient data, upload CSV files for batch analysis, explore results in an interactive dashboard, and export rich PDF reports through the refreshed web experience.

 ---